 The Power, Coal and New & Renewable Energy ministries led transformational changes in India’s power sector including the fast tracking of electrification of the nearly 18,000 unelectrified villages in some of the remotest and inaccessible parts of the country, the roll out of the most comprehensive power sector reform ever (UDAY), the success of the world’s largest LED bulb distribution programme (UJALA) for energy efficiency, and massive proliferation of renewable energy through the world’s largest renewable energy expansion programme.
 Other achievements include the elimination of coal shortages to improve the energy security of India and successful conduct of transparent e-auctions of coal blocks.
 He also received the 4th Annual Carnot Prize in 2018 recognising the pathbreaking transformations in India’s energy sector.

-During his 34 year long political career, Mr Goyal has held several important positions at different levels in the world’s largest political party, the Bharatiya Janata Party (BJP) and is in its National Executive.
+During his 35 year long political career, Mr Goyal has held several important positions at different levels in the world’s largest political party, the Bharatiya Janata Party (BJP) and is in its National Executive.
 He has been the National Treasurer of the Party.
-He also headed the BJP’s Information Communication Campaign Committee and oversaw the publicity and advertising campaign of the party including the social media outreach for the Indian General Elections 2014.
+In the 2019 Indian General Elections, he was a member of the Manifesto and Publicity Committees.
+He also headed the BJP’s Information Communication Campaign Committee for the Indian General Elections 2014.

 His father, Late Vedprakash Goyal was Union Minister of Shipping, and the National Treasurer of the BJP for over two decades.
 His mother Chandrakanta Goyal was elected thrice to the Maharashtra Legislative Assembly from Mumbai.
-He is married to Seema, an active social worker and has two children – Dhruv, who is working in New York, and Radhika, who is studying at Harvard University, USA.
+He is married to Seema, an active social worker, and has two children – Dhruv and Radhika, who have both graduated from Harvard University, USA.